toptal/tracker-api-load-tester/readme.md

 ## Current load settings:

+## Scenarios

+- A user arrives and track an activity
+- A user periodically fetches the project's list simulating the desktop app
+- A user fetches analytics data for last month

 ## Credentials for Users

-This script relies on obfuscated dumps and contains a number of sample email and password combinations in `users.csv`.
+This script relies on preseeded test users in `users.csv`.